abentley/oaf/README.md

 * For a branch that has never been pushed before, `push` will automatically push to `origin` with the current branch's name.
 * `switch` allows you to pick up where you left off, without committing or explicitly stashing your pending changes.
 (7.)
+It also retains the `--guess` behaviour of checkout.
 * `commit` defaults to `-a` (10.).
 To commit only some changes, consider using `oaf stash [-p]` to temporarily remove unwanted changes.
 This gives you an opportunity to test that version before committing it (8.).